5 portrait lighting patterns you need to know

 Split lighting with artificial light

-Place your light on a stand facing your subject at 90 degrees to the side and slightly behind your subject.
+For a split lighting pattern place your light on a stand facing your subject at 90 degrees to the side and slightly behind your subject.
 Have your subject look directly at the camera in front of them.

 Although it’s not always possible, it’s good to get a slight catchlight in the eye on the shadow side of the face.